NIEHS/LURK-Vecchia/README.md

 The first sheet also contains data for the true observations without measurement error and the covariates.
 Hence, in each simulation you see differences for the first sheet.

-As an example, we read in the first sheet for the nugget-to-sill simulations:
+Here we go through an **example** of reading in data and assigning variables to help demonstrate the data format:
 ```
 data1 <- as.data.frame(read_excel("Vecchia_ST_Simulation_NUG2SILL5_20191107.xlsx",
                                   sheet = "1", col_names = FALSE))